 Carbon build-up is going to naturally start to occur on day 1 of vehicle ownership.
 It usually won’t become noticeable or cause any performance implications until around the 80,000 mile mark, but this can depend on the type of gasoline and oil you are running.

 The is one way to “prevent” this problem and one way to “fix” the problem if you are having performance issues.
-The prevention method is to install a catch can.
-An engine is always going to have small amounts of unused or leftover oil.
-A catch cans responsibility is to catch this oil and house it in a small can installed in the engine bay to prevent the oil from being reburned, creating carbon buildup.
+The prevention method is to install a catch can to capture the unused oil.
 The “fix” for the problem is to walnut blast your engine which shoots a bunch of highly pressurized walnuts through the intake ports to completely clean them out.

 If the lifters collapse or the push rods bend, the cylinder will not be able to open and close properly, leading to various performance and driveability related issues.
 While these issues are almost a guarantee on these 6.2L engines, they are covered under warranty.